Muhammad-Talha4k/AQI-Forecasting-App/README.md

 This project is a Machine Learning Operations (MLOps) application that predicts the Air Quality Index (AQI) for Lahore, Pakistan, using a 100% serverless stack.
 The app fetches real-time air quality data from the OpenWeather API, processes it, and forecasts the AQI for the next three days using a trained XGBoost model.
 The entire pipeline is automated using GitHub Actions, and the app is deployed using Streamlit.

 ## Live app
-- Check out the deployed app by clicking here: https://aqi-forecasting-app.streamlit.app/
+- Check out the deployed app here: [AQI Forecasting App](https://aqi-forecasting-app.streamlit.app/)

 ## Features